OnnoEbbens/data_processing_examples/README.md

 </figure>

 #### Whatsapp data analysis

-A  [jupyter notebook](whatsapp data/whatsapp_data_analysis.ipynb) with the analysis of a whatsapp conversation.
+A  [jupyter notebook](/whatsapp&#32;data/whatsapp_data_analysis.ipynb) with the analysis of a whatsapp conversation.
 The data was obtained by exporting a single Whatsapp chat (see https://faq.whatsapp.com/en/android/23756533/).
 I did not add this chat to this repository because of privacy issues.
 I did create an anonymised pandas dataframe that you can read to reproduce my results.
-I left the original reading code so you can read you own results
+I left the original reading code so you can read you own results.

 <figure>